 The lighting pass computes lighting based on G-buffer and depth.
 Lighting is computed in screen space, so the time it takes to process is independent of Scene complexity.
 Lighting is added to the emission buffer.

-Point and spot lights that do not cross the Camera’s near plane are rendered as 3D shapes, with the Z buffer’s test against the Scene enabled.
-This makes partially or fully occluded point and spot lights very cheap to render.
-Directional lights and point/spot lights that cross the near plane are rendered as fullscreen quadsA primitive object that resembles a plane but its edges are only one unit long, it uses only 4 vertices, and the surface is oriented in the XY plane of the local coordinate space.
+Point Lights and Spot Lights that do not cross the Camera’s near plane are rendered as 3D shapes, with the Z buffer’s test against the Scene enabled.
+This makes partially or fully occluded Point Lights and Spot Lights very cheap to render.
+Directional Lights and Point or Spot Lights that cross the near plane are rendered as fullscreen quadsA primitive object that resembles a plane but its edges are only one unit long, it uses only 4 vertices, and the surface is oriented in the XY plane of the local coordinate space.
 More info

 See in Glossary.

 If a light has shadows enabled then they are also rendered and applied in this pass.
 Note that shadows do not come for “free”; shadow casters need to be rendered and a more complex light shader must be applied.

 The only lighting model available is Standard.
 If a different model is wanted you can modify the lighting pass shader, by placing the modified version of the Internal-DeferredShading.shader file from the Built-in shaders into a folder named “Resources” in your “Assets” folder.
 Then open the Graphics settings (menu: Edit > Project Settings, then click the Graphics category).
 Change the “Deferred” dropdown to “Custom Shader”.
 Then change the Shader option which appears to the shader you are using.